Samuel Eto'o: Personal life

-Eto’o is a supporter of French club Paris Saint-Germain.
+He is also a supporter of French club Paris Saint-Germain.

 Racism

 Eto'o experienced racial abuse in some away matches during his career.
 He is one of several high-profile contemporary players to have reacted to the abuse by threatening to leave the pitch and being outspoken in criticism of their experiences.

-In February 2005, during an away match with Real Zaragoza, Eto'o was the subject of racist taunts by Zaragoza supporters, who began making monkey-like chants onto the pitch whenever he had possession of the ball.
+In February 2005, during an away match with Real Zaragoza, Eto'o was the subject of racist taunts by Zaragoza supporters, who began making monkey-like chants whenever he had possession of the ball.
 Referee Fernando Carmona Méndez, however, made no mention of the incidents in his match report, commenting only that the behavior of the crowd was "normal"; two of the abusers were caught and given five-month sporting-event bans after being identified to police by other spectators.
 Eto'o later declared that the punishment was insufficient and that La Romareda should have been closed for at least one year, but his manager Frank Rijkaard, of Surinamese origin, told him to concentrate on football and stop talking about the incident.
 Infuriated again by Zaragoza fans' racist chants the following season, however, Eto'o attempted to walk off the pitch in protest.
 His teammates intervened and convinced him to continue playing.

 After experiencing regular racist abuse from sections of support in Spanish crowds, Eto'o stopped bringing family members to matches.
 He stated, "It is something that has affected me personally.
 I think players, leaders, and the media have to join forces so that no one feels looked down upon because of the colour of their skin.
 At this moment in time I prefer my children don't go to football matches.
 In the stands they have to listen to things that are difficult to explain to a child.
 It is better they aren't exposed to it."

 On 17 October 2010, in a Serie A game against Cagliari, after just three minutes of play, the referee halted the match to give a warning to some Cagliari fans who were singing racist chants towards Eto'o.
 After play was resumed, the rest of the stadium chanted loudly in an attempt to drown out the racist chants in order to avoid the match being suspended.
 Inter went on to win 1–0 with an Eto'o goal in the 39th minute.